1.Micro-influencers on the rise

 On top of that, multiple influencers need to be selected and campaigns should be rolled out in different phases.
 By working with a bigger pool of micro-influencers in a first phase, and evaluating the performance of the influencers, consecutive phases of the campaign can be better optimized for the buyer personas you want to target.
 This is why we see that many companies working with micro-influencers as brand ambassadors on a long-term base, rather than partnering for one-shot collaborations.
 These brand ambassadors are the experts that relate to the brand, its products, and services.
 By forming long-term partnerships with micro-influencers, you’re also building a relationship with their followers.
 In which case you can keep three main conditions for a successful influencer campaign in mind.

 Since micro-influencers embody the companies they partner with, they are great at implementing the brand and products into their daily routines and sharing stories about how the brand fits their lifestyle.
 You’ll likely see increased brand recognition and, best of all, affordable conversions.
-So it’s safe to say that micro-influencers are a key part of our influencer campaign strategies in 2020.
+So it’s safe to say that micro-influencers are a key part of our influencer campaign strategies.

 Even with the broad and highly engaged audience micro-influencers have, it remains important to tell a good story – written and visually.
 In digital marketing even more than in marketing in general, storytelling enables us to build a brand persona and create a connection with consumers.
 The influencers can use a brand’s story to introduce the brand to their followers and load it with emotions.
 People are more likely to identify with the story when it’s told from the viewpoint of influencers than by a brand or company.